-4.4.3 Company data and Client records
+4.4.2 Company data and Client records

-Our last report advised that the JSAs had successfully migrated from the Company's historic systems to a new, cloud-based software platform known as reykeramdin.com and the numerous benefits this provided to the Special Administration.
+Our last report advised that the JSAs had successfully migrated from the Company's historic systems to 'reykeradmin.com' (a new, bespoke, cloud-based software platform) and the numerous benefits this provided to the Special Administration.

-During the report period, following extensive development and testing of reykeradmin.com and an extended period of business use without interruption, the JSAs commenced preparations to decommission the Company's server and legacy applications and vacate the Premises.
+Following extensive development and testing of reykeradmin.com and an extended period of business use without interruption, the JSAs completed the decommission of the Company's servers and legacy applications and vacated the Premises from 30 April 2022.

-It has been necessary to utilise the services of both the Company's in-house developer, Manresa Consulting Limited ("Manresa"), and outsourced IT data and network support provider, Fusion Technology Solutions Limited ("Fusion"), to ensure Client and Company data required for the Special Administration are retained and the JSAs' and the Company's statutory obligations regarding the retention of records are met.
-This work has involved:
+As part of this work, it was necessary to utilise the services of both the Company's in-house developer, Manresa Consulting Limited ("Manresa"), and outsourced IT data and network support provider, Fusion Technology Solutions Limited ("Fusion"), to ensure Client and Company data required for the Special Administration were retained and the JSAs' and the Company's statutory obligations regarding the retention of records were met.
+This work spanned this report period and the previous one and involved: